 Process to develop guidelines

-The VICH guidelines are developed by expert working groups comprising experts from the VICH members, the observers and from VICH Outreach Forum countries on topics identified by the VICH Steering Committee in a consultative process, and are adopted by the Steering Committee.
+The VICH guidelines are developed by expert working groups comprising experts from the VICH Founding and Standing members, the observers and from VICH Outreach Forum countries on topics identified by the VICH Steering Committee in a consultative process, and are adopted by the Steering Committee.

 Countries that are not part of VICH can send comments that respond to draft VICH guidelines during the public consultation (step 4 of the VICH process).
-The draft guidelines will be distributed by OIE to the OIE veterinary products focal points.
+The draft guidelines will be distributed by WOAH to the WOAH veterinary products focal points.

 For further details go to the PROCESS page.